Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 \subsection{V-I near-miss detection}

-In addition to V-V interactions, the framework also detects near misses between vehicles and roadway infrastructure, including curbs, medians, or barriers.
+In addition to V-V interactions, the framework also detects near-misses between vehicles and roadway infrastructure, including curbs, medians, and barriers.
 Capturing these V–I events is critical for identifying edge encroachments or departures that often precede run-off-road crashes.

-Road boundaries are represented as static polylines of $M$ discrete points $(X_\ell, Y_\ell)$ consistent with HD map formats in datasets such as Argoverse-2.
+In this study, the scope is defined as the curb and median boundaries of the vehicle’s current carriageway as encoded in the HD map; opposing-direction curbs, minor side-street sidewalks, and internal lane markings are beyond the scope.
+To do so, curb and boundaries are represented as static polylines of $M$ discrete points $(X_\ell, Y_\ell)$ consistent with HD map formats in datasets such as Argoverse-2.
 At each timestep, the global positions of the four vehicle corners ${p}_i^{(j)}(t)$ are obtained from the predicted state.
 The distance between a vehicle corner $j$ and boundary point $\ell$, the distance at time $t$ is computed as:

 A near-miss is flagged if $d_{j,\ell}(t) \leq \varepsilon$ for any corner and boundary point, where is a proximity threshold accounting for numerical tolerances.
 When this occurs, the corresponding time $t_c$ is recorded as the instant of boundary contact.
 These events are then passed to the 2D-TTC framework to support extreme risk estimation.